akamai/terraform-provider-akamai/docs/resources/gtm_datacenter.md

 * `longitude` - (Optional) Specifies the geographic longitude of the data center’s position.
 See also latitude within this object.
 * `state_or_province` - (Optional) Specifies a two-letter ISO 3166 country code for the state or province where the data center is located.

-### Computed arguments
+## Attribute reference

-This resource returns these computed arguments in the `terraform.tfstate` file:
+This resource returns these computed attributes in the `terraform.tfstate` file:

 * `datacenter_id` - A unique identifier for an existing data center in the domain.
 * `ping_interval`